joes0451/SDKManager/ReadMe.txt

-SDK Manager lets you manage the Android SDK that you would normally use 'sdkmanager' and 'avdmanager' to manage packages, create and launch AVDs.
+SDK Manager lets you manage the Android SDK that you would use 'sdkmanager' and 'avdmanager' to manage packages, create and launch AVDs.